brikteknologier/seraph-model/README.md

   models.
 * `relationshipName` — the name of the relationship that is created between a root model and its composed models.
 These relationships are always outgoing.
+* `opts` - an object with a set of options. possible options are documented below.

+#### composition options

-* `many` (optional) — whether this is a *-to-many relationship.
+* `many` (default = `false`) — whether this is a *-to-many relationship.
 If truthy, the this composition will always be represented as an array on the base object.
+* `orderBy` (default = `null`) - how this composition should be ordered.
+This can be set to either the name of a property on the composed node to order with (ascending), or an object with the name of the property value and the order direction.
+Possible values might include: `'age'`, `{property: 'age', desc: true}`, `{property: 'age', desc: false}`.

 ### model.readComposition(objectOrId, compositionKey, callback)